darrenjw/fp-ssc-course/README.md

 new experimental strongly typed functional language for differentiable array processing.

-**This course is still being developed.** The first iteration of this course will be delivered to [StatML](https://statml.io/) PhD students on 2023-02-16.
-Once complete, all materials will be freely available, and the course will be quite suitable for self-study.
+This course is still under development, but is now essentially complete.
+The first iteration will be delivered to [StatML](https://statml.io/) PhD students on 2023-02-16.
+Note that all materials are freely available, and the course is quite suitable for self-study.

 *Please note that you need to install some software on your system **in advance** of the course.* See the [Setup](Setup.md) guide for details.